shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/modulation.md

 ## Static

-Static is used for unmodulated ultrasound.
+Static is used for an unmodulated ultrasound.

 ```cpp
   autd3::modulation::Static m;